esphome/esphome-docs/components/sensor/ina2xx.rst

 Sensors
 -------
 The component offers nine sensors.
 You can configure all or any subset of the sensors.
 Each configured sensor is reported  separately on each update_interval.
-The ``name`` option is required for each sensor configured.
-All other options from :ref:`Sensor <config-sensor>`.
+The ``name`` option is required for each sensor configured; all other options from :ref:`Sensor <config-sensor>` are also supported.
 Shorthand notation can be used for the sensors like this:
 ``current: "Current"``.

 - **current** (*Optional*): Calculated current output, A